Alexa Irene Canady

 This was a surprise to her parents as Canady’s grades in school had been average.
 The discovery of her brilliance resulted in Canady skipping a grade and gave her a boost in confidence.
 Canady wouldn’t find out until years later that her parents had been in contact with her school which led to her teacher being fired.
 There was a discrepancy between her performance on the aptitude tests and her school grades because her teacher had been switching her high grades with the average scores of a White student in the class.

 In high school, Canady was focused on pursuing her dreams of becoming a mathematician.
-She enrolled at Michigan State where she played lacrosse (which she hated) and was a member of the debate team for two years (which she loved).
+She enrolled at the University of Michigan where she played lacrosse (which she hated) and was a member of the debate team for two years (which she loved).
 It was around this time that she began having second thoughts about mathematics.
 Feeling lost, she stopped studying and going to class which affected her grades and landed her on academic probation.

 Lacking direction, Canady remained at school for the summer and worked on the school newspaper where she was offered a fairly well-paying job as an editor.
 During the summer before her senior year, her brother passed along a tip about a minority health scholarship program to which she applied and was accepted.
 The program allowed her to attend lectures and spend time in a human genetics lab which sparked her passion for medicine.
 Canady changed her major to zoology to graduate on time while meeting the prerequisites for medical school.

 Of the 200 students who were enrolled in Canady’s medical school class, only about 25 were women, and of those women only five or so were Black.
 The program operated like an old boys club where the female students were often ignored and made to feel unwelcome.
 This was new and unusual treatment for Canady’s White female classmates.
 But as a Black woman in often all-White spaces, she’d grown accustomed to being treated this way and used it as motivation to succeed.